Use Slack To Build a Culture of Communication, Collaboration, and Foster Great Team Relationships

 By keeping in mind that while Slack is primarily a productivity (read: one person asking another person to do something) tool, that doesn’t need to be its only purpose.
-Slack can be a great conduit to practice what we call Positive Alacrity, or the art of creating micro-experiences that have an profoundly uplifting impact on others.
+Slack can be a great conduit to practice what we call Positive Alacrity, or the art of creating micro-experiences that have a profoundly uplifting impact on others.

 In short, Positive Alacrity comes down to a simple habit: When you think something positive you genuinely believe, share it—and Slack can be a great way to do exactly that.

 And it doesn’t have to be complicated or involved.
-Here’s a simple example of how you could use Slack to practice Positive Alacrity.
+Here’s a simple example of how you could use Slack messaging to practice Positive Alacrity.

 Imagine you and your team are heads-down on a project but, despite the rush, you notice your VP of Sales spending some time training an intern on pivot tables in Excel.
-Obviously you don’t want to interrupt her, so when you get back to your computer you send her a quick Slack message that says something like:
+Obviously you don’t want to interrupt her, so when you get back to your computer you send her a quick Slack direct message that says something like:

 “Hey Anne, I know your workload’s crazy right now so I just wanted to say I thought it was super cool to see you working with Max on pivot tables.
 No need to respond, just wanted to let you know I really appreciate that you always seem willing to go out of your way to help others.”

 Imagine getting a totally unexpected message like that … How would it make you feel?
 It’d probably make you feel known and appreciated for who you are, and for the little things you do.
 Moreover, it’d probably encourage you to do more of the same.
 And all it took was a couple short sentences in Slack.

 My challenge for you is twofold: